DanielCosta1232/Start-ManagedFolderAssistant/README.md

 limited perimissions) under the '#variables' section to automate the process.
 If you do decide to automate the script, you will also need to change 'Connect-Exo' to 'AutoConnect-Exo' within the script.

-This script will attempt to run MFA once every 15 minutes for the user specified.
+The script will attempt to run MFA once every 15 minutes for the user specified.
 This is usually used in extreme cases where MFA has not processed in months and a mailbox has reached 50+ GBs in size.
 (Exchange online has an 100GB mailbox limit.)

-This method is usually used in conjunction with the [MRM diagnostic script](https://gallery.technet.microsoft.com/office/Powershell-script-to-2489e63b)
+This method is usually used in conjunction with the MRM diagnostic script from Microsoft.